opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/dcat-definitions/distribution-byte-size.rst

 :Requirement Level: conditional, required if the distribution is accessible by a ``dcat:downloadURL``
 :Cardinality: 0..1
 :Description: Size of the data in bytes
-:Usage Notes: Must be an non negative integer.
+:Usage Notes: Must be a non negative integer.